-Description of first aid meas ures Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
+Description of first aid measures

+Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
-Transport to hospital or doctor without delay.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
-Quickly remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
-Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor.
+Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
+Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
+Other measures are usually unnecessary.
 Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema.
 Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
 As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.
 Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
-Continued

 This must definitely be left to a doctor or person authorised by him/her.
-(ICSC13719)
+(ICSC13719) Ingestion Immediately give a glass of water.
+First aid is not generally required.
+If in doubt, contact a Poisons Information Centre or a doctor.